 In February 2010, she won the Louisville WDRB FOX in the Morning Idol contest and a new Smart Car from Swope Auto Group.
 In 2012, Emmy qualified at the Chicago tryouts for American Idol and made the trip to Hollywood to sing for Randy Jackson, Nicky Minaj, Keith Urban and Mariah Carey.
 Currently Emmy is the lead vocalist and guitar player for the band Southerns Sirens.
 They are an all girl duo made up of Emmy and Kelsey Lee.
 Since forming the band in 2013, Southern Sirens have opened for Carlene Carter, Bruno Mars, performed for the Muhammad Ali Humanitarian Awards and played concerts in 13 states as well as Canada.
 They were also finalists in the Pepsi Southern Original’s band contest at the Gulf Coast Jam in Panama City Beach Florida.

-Louisville, Kentucky produces more than great bourbon and great sports.
-It also produces great musicians, like percussionist, Kelsey Lee.
+Louisville, Kentucky, produces more than great bourbon and great sports - it also generates great musicians, like the versatile percussionist, Kelsey Lee.
 Born and raised in Louisville, Kelsey picked up her first pair of sticks and mallets at the age of five and has yet to put them down.
-A member of the prestigious local group previously known as the Fabulous Leopard Percussionists (now known as the Louisville Leopard Percussionists) from kindergarten to 6th grade, her tenure included performances at the Kentucky and Indiana State Music Educators Association Conventions, the Atlanta International Band and Orchestra Convention, the Kentucky chapter of the Percussive Arts Society Day of Percussion, and the 1999 International Association for Jazz Education Convention in New Orleans.
-She became a member of the YPAS Percussion Ensemble which led to her performing at the 2004 Percussive Arts Society International Convention and the 2007 Bands of America conference in Indianapolis.
+Kelsey was a member of the Fabulous Leopard Percussionists (now the Louisville Leopard Percussionists), from kindergarten to 6th grade.
+During her tenure, she performed at both the Kentucky and Indiana State Music Educators Association Conventions, the Atlanta International Band and Orchestra Convention, the Kentucky Chapter of the Percussive Arts Society Day of Percussion, and the 1999 International Association for Jazz Education Convention in New Orleans.
+Through her attendance at the Youth Performance Arts School and membership in the Percussion Ensemble, she performed at the 2004 Percussive Arts Society International Convention and the 2007 Bands of America conference in Indianapolis.

-Kelsey was the assistant director for the Louisville Leopards and co-lead the beginner group, advanced group, Lite group, Steel group, and Middle School group for the past 12 years.
-Kelsey has been endorsed by Toca Percussion Company (2010) and has performed with world-renowned musicians including CJ Vanston, Michael Fitzpatrick, Victor Mendoza, Dani Markham, Dan Dorff, Jerry Steinholtz, Hannah Ford Welton, Louie Bellson, Ruben Alvarez, Ndugu Chancler, and many more.
+Kelsey served as the Assistant Director for the Louisville Leopards, co-leading the beginner, advanced, lite, steel, and middle school group, for the past 12 years.
+Kelsey leads a very active free-lance schedule, performing with world-renowned musicians like CJ Vanston, Michael Fitzpatrick, Victor Mendoza, Dani Markham, Dan Dorff, Jerry Steinholtz, Hannah Ford Welton, Louie Bellson, Ruben Alvarez, Ndugu Chancler, and many more.

-A graduate from Indiana University Southeast with a degree in Elementary Education, she volunteers for the WHAS Crusade for Children and teaches drum clinics and leads drum circles to non-profit organizations and all types of schools.
+A graduate from Indiana University with a degree in Elementary Education, she volunteers for the WHAS Crusade for Children and teaches drum clinics and leads drum circles to non-profit organizations, corporations, and all types of schools.
 In addition to teaching and giving private percussion lessons, she performs and travels with the Southern Sirens.
 They have had the pleasure of opening for Bruno Mars, Carlene Carter, and the 2014 Muhammad Ali Humanitarian Awards.
-She also performs with Croghan's Crossing, the Brigid Kaelin Band, and Bungalow Betty.